ocundale/notesfromgaia/content/publishers/integration-guidance.md

 |   Ooyala    |     ✓     |      ✗     |

-Integrations utilising the Google IMA are supported, but these may require custom settings, so please refer to your video player specific integration guide.
+For video player specific instructions, please see our [tag integration guides](/publishers/tag-integration-guides) or [plugin integration guides](/publishers/plugin-integration-guides).